Skip to content

 Returns:

-order as `products`.
-Empty list when `products` is
+`download`).
+Empty list when `products` is empty (no-op

 Raises: